Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - with your god as my witness
 - I’m fire-proof, you’re not
 - not a wrinkle on that brain of yours
+- I was born for this kind of espionage

 ## Categorised (by Chatty G):